dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcodes-result.md

 ### getItems

-Get an array of `BarcodeResultItems`, which are the basic unit of the captured results.
+Get an array of [`BarcodeResultItem`](barcode-result-item.md), which is the basic unit of the captured results.

 ```java
 BarcodeResultItem[] getItems();